 It’s praised for its impressive gorge, white limestone rock faces, crystal clear, light turquoise water and lush greenery on the banks.

-The entry point is about 200m before the Kluže fortress and just a short drive out of Bovec (direction Italy).
+The entry point is about 200m before the Kluže fortress and just a short drive from Bovec (direction: Log pod Mangrtom and Italy).
 Kayaks need to be carried 100m down a steep path to the river.
 The river current is strong and playful straight from the beginning, so there is no time for sleepers!
 Even though the river gets a bit wider and calmer afterwards, there is another class III+ section right before the confluence with river Soča in Vodenca (Sotočje), where Koritnica plunges down a cataract with a steep gradient, steps and powerful rollers.

 We love Koritnica because it always offers nice opportunities to play and wonderful views of the surrounding mountains.

-3. Kayaking for beginners: Čezsoča - Boka Bridge - Srpenica 1 (I-II)
+3. Kayak Soča as a beginner kayaker: Čezsoča - Boka Bridge - Srpenica 1 (I-II)

-The most popular entry-level section and a must-do for our beginner kayak school.
+The most popular entry-level section and a must-do for our beginner Soča kayak school.

 Here, the river runs all the time in a very wide valley.
 The water is mostly low, shallow and the course offers almost no rapids.
 The breathtaking scenery of the surrounding mountains is unforgettable!